alexrirak/renhelp-v2/grav/user/pages/01.tutorial/09.other/01.renegade-sidebar-tutorial/tutorial.md

 author: Mauler
 skill: 2
 ---
-You will want to download [Mauler's Renegade Sidebar](https://multiplayerforums.com/index.php?/files/file/624-maulers-renegade-sidebar/) for this tutorial.
+You will want to download [Mauler's Renegade Sidebar](files/Maulers_Renegade_SideBar.zip) for this tutorial ([or download from MPF](https://multiplayerforums.com/index.php?/files/file/624-maulers-renegade-sidebar/)).

 ***Now that scripts 4.1 allows you to use the sidebar stand-alone in a Renegade map, it's time to write a tutorial for how it's done.***